Are you brave enough to create your own Wedding Invitations?

 Creating your artwork

-When you sit down to design your own wedding invitations, you’ll need to make sure that the artwork you create will be suitable for print.
+When you sit down to create your own Wedding Invitations, you’ll need to make sure that the artwork you create will be suitable for print.
 This means making sure it is the correct size and adding in crop marks and bleed.
 If all this sounds a bit daunting, don’t worry!
 You can download one of our free artwork templates and design over it, making sure that all those vital elements are in place.
-If you need a hand using them, just check out tutorial 3 on our video tutorials page.
+If you need a hand using them, just check out tutorial number three on our video tutorials page.

 Getting ready for print